Rudyard Kipling's Jungle Book: Music

-The extensive musical score by Miklós Rózsa caught the attention of RCA Victor, which proposed to make a recording of a suite with narration, comparable to Prokofiev's popular Peter and the Wolf.
+The extensive musical score by Miklos Rozsa caught the attention of RCA Victor, which proposed to make a recording of a suite with narration, comparable to Prokofiev's popular Peter and the Wolf.
 The 78-RPM album with narration by Sabu, became the first substantial recording of a Hollywood dramatic film score.
-Rózsa was especially pleased to record the music with members of Toscanini's NBC Symphony in New York.
+Rozsa was especially pleased to record the music with members of Toscanini's NBC Symphony in New York.
 The album became very popular, and the suite has been recorded several times.